 When reviewing virtual receptionist options, look for a service that offers highly-skilled, well-trained receptionists who can dedicate themselves to building a positive emotional connection with your callers.

 If you’re operating your small business remotely or as a solopreneur, you may find yourself swarmed with spam calls.
 These calls interrupt your work and make it difficult to stay focused.

-Luckily, virtual and live receptionist services can help reduce and combat spam calls, leaving you free to concentrate on building your business.
+Luckily, virtual receptionists can help reduce and combat spam calls, leaving you free to concentrate on building your business.

-If you’re looking to free yourself up and avoid the distraction of constant incoming calls, Alliance’s Live Receptionist services can help.
-You gain access to unlimited local and long-distance minutes and a national 411 listed number, all with the personal touch of a professional receptionist answering your phones.
+If you’re looking to free yourself up and avoid the distraction of constant incoming calls, Alliance’s live receptionist services can help.
+You gain access to unlimited local and long-distance minutes and a national 411 listed number, all with the personal touch of a friendly and professional receptionist answering your phones.